 Powering Southwest Virginia

-Following the successful passage of legislation sponsored by Senator Ben Chafin and Delegates Terry Kilgore and Todd Pillion during the 2017 Virginia General Assembly, Governor McAuliffe approved state law which allows Virginia utilities to petition the State Corporation Commission to build pumped hydroelectric storage facilities in the Coalfields region of the Commonwealth.
+Following the successful passage of legislation sponsored by Senator Ben Chafin and Delegates Terry Kilgore and Todd Pillion during the 2017 Virginia General Assembly, Governor McAuliffe approved state law which allows Virginia utilities to petition the State Corporation Commission to build pumped hydroelectric storage facilities in the Commonwealth.
 At least part of the energy used to power the facility must be generated by renewable resources.

 How Does Pumped Hydroelectric Storage Work?